The Factory: 1968–1974: 33 Union Square West

+I left the big open spaces to everybody else to section off however they wanted, and I moved into a small narrow office over on the side where I could clutter up and not get in anybody's way.
+In early 1968, Billy Name took a series of photographs known as The Bathroom Pictures, depicting a "cross section of friends and strangers, hustlers, camp followers, and 'superstars,'" and Warhol himself emerging from the Factory toilet.
+They represent the end of an era before Warhol was shot by feminist Valerie Solanas at the Factory in June 1968.
+The Factory had an open-door policy where anyone could enter, but after the shooting, Warhol's boyfriend Jed Johnson built a wall around the elevator and put in a Dutch door so that visitors would have to be buzzed in.

 The Decker Building, the second location of the Factory at 33 Union Square West.

-In June 1968, Warhol was shot by feminist Valerie Solanas at the Factory.
-The Factory had an open door policy where anyone could enter, but after the shooting, Warhol's partner Jed Johnson built a wall around the elevator and put in a Dutch door so that visitors would have to be buzzed in.

 In 1969, Warhol co-founded Interview magazine and the Factory transformed "from an all-night party to an all-day office, from hell-on-earth to down-to-earth."
+Aside from the prints and paintings, Warhol produced films and commissioned work.
+The studio was characterized by John Chamberlain's galvanized steel sculpture, Papagayo (1967), that stood near the front door.

 Despite the new security precautions put in place after the shooting, two gunmen broke into the Factory in 1971 and demanded to see Warhol.
-Warhol was led by Warhol superstar Joe Dallesandro and Jed Johnson to the editing room in a terrified state.
-The intruders refused to leave when the Factory manager Paul Morrissey and Warhol's business manager Fred Hughes gave them money and plane tickets.
+Warhol was led by Warhol superstar Joe Dallesandro and Johnson to the editing room in a terrified state.
+The intruders refused to leave when Morrissey and Hughes gave them money and plane tickets.
 They then took Dallesandro's son from his wife's arms and threatened to shoot him unless Warhol emerged.
-After Dallesandro informed the two that Warhol had called the police, they surrendered his son and fled the scene.
+After Dallesandro informed the two that Warhol had called the police, the intruders surrendered his son and fled the scene.

+In the early 1970s, Warhol's social circle and artistic direction shifted markedly.
+The earlier Factory milieu of "speed freaks" and drag performers gave way to a more rarefied "High Bohemia" of collectors, dealers, and figures from show business and café society, many drawn in by the sociable presence of Hughes.
+At the same time, Warhol moved away from the flat, mechanical aesthetic of Pop art toward a more painterly approach influenced by Willem de Kooning.
+This shift is evident in his numerous portraits of Mao Zedong, in which he reworked one of the twentieth century's most iconic images—an approach that some critics argued diminished its political gravity.

+By 1973, Warhol and his circle had outgrown the Factory, prompting a move to larger premises to accommodate the expanding operations of Interview magazine.